Profession Athlete/ Osteopath/ motivational speaker

 What does your standard training week involve?

-What has been the toughest experience in your career and what did you learn from it?
+Toughest experience in your career & what you learned from it:

 What’s the most common training mistake you see on the circuit?
 Any suggestions on how to avoid it?